ADD CONDITION

 Lactation

-There are no specific warnings or recommendations regarding nursing mothers.
-Additionally, there are no specific considerations or precautions mentioned related to lactation.
-Therefore, healthcare professionals may consider the use of this medication in lactating mothers without specific concerns based on the available data.
+There are no specific warnings or recommendations regarding the use of this medication in nursing mothers.
+Additionally, there are no specific warnings or recommendations related to lactation.
+Healthcare professionals should consider the absence of data when advising lactating mothers about the use of this medication.

 Renal Impairment